-For those readers who are just beginning to learn about prepping, or those without a background in some other area different to gardening and farming (like me), this is important to know.
+For those readers who are just beginning to learn about prepping, or those without a background in gardening and farming (like me), this is important to know.

 This being said, I have collected a list with the best soil test kit I could find and that are easy to get.

-These testers measure the macronutrients, as well as other parameters we are going to need measuring constantly to improve the performance of our crops.
+These testers measure the macronutrients, as well as other parameters we are going to need to measure constantly to improve the performance of our crops.

 The basic idea is, your plants have different nutritional needs just like humans.
 Therefore, you need to know what is in the soil, and what is not.
 You should have already a layout of what you´re going to plant.

 Potatoes, tomatoes, carrots, lettuce, corn, every plant has nutritional needs.
 Some, of course, need more of a specific element than other ones.
 This is where soil testing kits and devices come to save the day.

 I like to think about plants like super-efficient mini labs, able to produce edible stuff with solar energy and chemical compounds and elements.
 Some of these elements are more important than other ones, like Potassium, Phosphorus and Nitrogen.

 These are the basis for plant growth: Nitrogen is present in all the amino acid, therefore it is a basic component of life; the compound called ATP, works as a primary source of energy for all cells and it contains Phosphorus.

 The capability of a plant to metabolize, meaning decomposing at a molecular level and forming of new byproducts, relies largely on Potassium.
 These are called macronutrients.
 Every plant is going to need a proper range of all three of them no matter what.